The Centrality of Repeating Words in A Course in Miracles

 If possible, close your eyes and sit quietly for a minute or so while repeating the idea several times

 The Workbook says that, if need be, you can repeat the words very briefly with eyes open.
 But it emphasizes that it’s preferable to repeat them with eyes closed (Lessons 33, 40, 41, 48, 49, 61, 62, 63, 74).
 While your eyes are open, you are barraged with visual stimuli, making the words of the Course just one object of awareness among many.
 The Workbook then goes further, and recommends sitting quietly, taking a minute or so, and repeating the idea several times:

-- Do so with your eyes open when necessary, but closed when possible.
-And be sure to sit quietly and repeat the idea for today whenever you can, closing your eyes on the world, and realizing that you are inviting God’s Voice to speak to you.
+Do so with your eyes open when necessary, and closed when possible.
+And be sure that you sit quietly and repeat it slowly whenever you can, closing your eyes on the world and realizing that you are inviting God’s Voice to speak to you.
 (49.5:2-3)